Donaldnaz/Serverless_architecture/Readme.md

-# AWS Serverless Architecture – Lambda, API Gateway, DynamoDB & Step Functions.
+# AWS Serverless Architecture – Lambda, API Gateway, DynamoDB and more.

 This repository demonstrates a modular, production-ready AWS Serverless architecture using: